newlandsvalley/purescript-school-of-music/README.md

 Editor
 ------

 The __editor__ sub-project is an editor for music written with the Euterpea DSL.
-At the moment, this parses the DSL text and either displays an error or else the results of converting it to a PSoM Performance.
+This parses the DSL text and either displays an error or else the results of converting it to a PSoM Performance.
 It checks the instrument names entered into the DSL and associates each with the MIDI channel for that instrument (if loaded) or to channel 0 (if not).
-It then allows the melody to be played.
+It then allows the melody to be played through the soundfonts that are currently loaded.

 Samples
 ------